 Part 1: Fundamentals — Grasping the Big Picture of AI Agents

-Chapter 1 starts from the basics of generative AI and Amazon Bedrock, and even includes hands-on content using the Converse API / ConverseStream API.
-It's structured so that even those new to Bedrock can read through it with confidence.
+Chapter 1 starts from the basics of generative AI and Amazon Bedrock, and even includes a hands-on session using the Converse API and ConverseStream API.
+The structure is welcoming even to those encountering Bedrock for the first time.

-Chapter 2's introduction to AI agents covers a wide range of topics — from the ReAct pattern and agent design patterns to standard protocols like MCP and A2A that frequently come up.
-The diagrams are plentiful and easy to understand, so just this chapter alone gives you a pretty clear picture of "what are AI agents?"
+Chapter 2's Introduction to AI Agents covers a wide range of topics including the ReAct pattern, agent design patterns, and commonly appearing standard protocols like MCP and A2A.
+With many diagrams and clear explanations, just this chapter alone gives you a pretty clear overall picture of "what is an AI agent."

 Part 2: Strands Agents — Understanding the Framework

-You can learn step by step, from the basic usage of Strands Agents to implementing multi-agent patterns.
+You can learn step by step, from the basic usage of Strands Agents all the way to implementing multi-agent patterns.

-The hands-on session in Chapter 4 involves building a research agent using the Swarm pattern (a pattern where multiple agents collaborate with each other).
-The mechanism by which five agents — PlanAgent, WhatsNewSearchAgent, RetrievalAgent, ReviewAgent, and OrchestratorAgent — work together is fascinating to watch as agents communicate and produce outputs in a near-futuristic way.
+The Chapter 4 hands-on has you build a research agent using the Swarm pattern (a pattern where multiple agents cooperate).
+The mechanism by which five agents — PlanAgent, WhatsNewSearchAgent, RetrievalAgent, ReviewAgent, and OrchestratorAgent — work cooperatively, communicating with each other to produce output, feels futuristic and fascinating.
 Practical examples of Swarm like this are rare, making it very valuable as a reference.
-Differentiating models by using Opus, Sonnet, and Haiku according to each agent's role, and configuring prompt caching to reduce costs, struck me as very practical points.
+Using Opus, Sonnet, and Haiku models according to each agent's role, and configuring prompt caching to keep costs down — these feel like genuinely practical points.

-Part 3: AgentCore — The Heart of the Book
+Part 3: AgentCore — The Core of the Book

-This is the largest section of the book, explaining each of AgentCore's 8 features across dedicated chapters.
+This is the thickest part of the book, explaining each of AgentCore's 8 functions in a dedicated chapter.

-Each chapter follows a consistent structure: conceptual explanation → code examples → pricing.
-The fact that pricing is addressed in each chapter is a welcome feature, since it prevents the concern of "I'd like to try it, but what about costs?"
+Each chapter follows a consistent structure: concept explanation → code examples → pricing.
+The fact that pricing is also addressed in each chapter is a welcome feature, as it prevents the worry of "I'd like to try it, but what about the cost..."

-As the book itself notes, AgentCore is feature-rich, and you don't need to use all the features — an à la carte approach of adopting only what you need is the way to go.
-That's why it's important to understand each feature individually, and having them explained carefully one by one is a great help.
-Even features like Gateway, whose benefits aren't immediately obvious, are explained carefully — definitely worth checking out.
+As the book itself discusses, AgentCore has many features, and it's not necessary to use all of them — it's best to adopt only the features you need, à la carte style.
+That's why it's important to understand each feature individually, and having them explained carefully one by one is really helpful.
+Even features like Gateway, whose benefits might not be immediately obvious, are explained in detail, so make sure not to miss them.

-Part 4: Advanced — A Path to Business Implementation
+Part 4: Advanced Applications — A Path to Business Adoption

-Chapter 14 on RAG dives into practical territory with utilizing internal data using Bedrock Knowledge Base, while Chapter 15 covers building an ambient agent using CDK.
+Chapter 14 on RAG dives into leveraging internal data using Bedrock Knowledge Base, while Chapter 15 covers building an ambient agent using CDK, taking the content into increasingly practical territory.

-For document search, AI agents + RAG continue to be in demand, and the book carefully explains the configurations you'll want to know.
-It also touches on query decomposition and reranking methods for improving search accuracy in Knowledge Bases, introducing them in a way that lets you implement them as needed — which is very helpful.
-After all, building something is just the beginning — verifying and improving accuracy is also essential.
+For document search, AI agents + RAG continues to be in demand, and the book carefully explains the configurations you'll want to have under your belt.
+It also touches on query decomposition and reranking methods to improve search accuracy with Knowledge Bases, with introductions that allow you to implement them as needed — which is greatly appreciated.
+After all, building something and stopping there isn't enough; accuracy verification and improvement are also essential.

-The "3-Step Recommended RAG Implementation Procedure" introduced in the column is also practical: first build simply with S3 Vectors, then gradually introduce Advanced RAG, then measure accuracy quantitatively with evaluation.
-Since it's easy to get lost on where to start with RAG, it's important to first try things out quickly and cheaply.
+The "3-Step Recommended RAG Implementation Process" introduced in a column is also practical, laying out a clear progression: first build simply with S3 Vectors → introduce Advanced RAG incrementally → measure accuracy quantitatively through evaluation.
+Since it's easy to feel lost about where to start with RAG, what matters first is trying it out quickly and inexpensively to test its effectiveness.

-The ambient agent hands-on in Chapter 15 is also a highlight.
-Just by uploading a receipt image to S3, the agent automatically handles everything from image analysis to expense classification, sending approval request emails, and even creating Confluence records after approval.
-Rather than receiving instructions through chat, it operates autonomously in the background triggered by events — and since integration with SaaS is common in real work, this is a great reference.
+The Chapter 15 hands-on for the ambient agent is also a highlight.
+Simply by uploading a receipt image to S3, the agent automatically handles everything from image analysis and expense categorization to sending approval request emails, and even recording in Confluence after approval.
+Rather than instructing via chat, this is something that runs autonomously in the background triggered by events, and since SaaS integration is something you often use in real work, it's very useful as a reference.

-In this hands-on session, AWS CDK is used to define infrastructure as code, deploying resources such as AgentCore Runtime, S3, DynamoDB, and Lambda all together.
-IaC is indispensable for production deployments, and being able to reuse infrastructure definitions created once in other projects is a major benefit.
-Since CDK fundamentals (such as the App / Stack / Construct hierarchy) are explained from scratch, even CDK beginners can approach it with confidence.
+This hands-on also uses AWS CDK to define infrastructure as code, deploying resources such as AgentCore Runtime, S3, DynamoDB, and Lambda together.
+IaC is indispensable for production deployment, and being able to reuse infrastructure definitions you've built once in other projects is a major benefit.
+Since the book explains CDK fundamentals (such as the App / Stack / Construct hierarchy) from the ground up, even CDK beginners can tackle it with confidence.

 Chapter 16 is written from an organizational and business perspective on "how to introduce AI agents into business operations."
-Personally, this chapter hit home more than anything else.
+Personally, this chapter resonated with me more than any other.

-In my own work supporting customers with AI agent adoption, it's not uncommon to provide support starting from a vague understanding of "what AI agents can actually do."
-This book introduces the idea of viewing AI agents not as automation tools like RPA, but as "a talented new hire."
-If you prepare business rules and procedures as prompts and documents, and set up access permissions to necessary tools, the agent will handle the work appropriately.
+In my own work supporting customers with AI agent adoption, it's not uncommon to start from a situation where "what AI agents can even do" is still vague.
+The book introduces a way of thinking about AI agents not as automation tools like RPA, but as "a talented mid-career hire."
+If you organize the rules and procedures of the work as prompts and documents, and set up the necessary access permissions to the right tools, the agent will appropriately get the job done.
 This analogy is easy to understand and something I want to keep in mind at all times.

-The book also repeatedly emphasizes the importance of "narrowing the scope and first showing something that works."
-Applications leveraging LLMs come with uncertainty, so trying to build a large-scale system all at once leads to frustration with gaps in output.
-Build something that works at 50% completeness first and show it to stakeholders, accumulate "small successes," get a feel for the key points of AI adoption, and then concretize the goals.
-This approach strongly resonates with me from my own experience.
+The book also emphasizes the importance of "narrowing your scope and showing something that works first."
+Applications leveraging LLMs involve uncertainty, so trying to build a large-scale system all at once leads to struggle with the gap between expected and actual outputs.
+Build something that works at 50% completion and show it to stakeholders; accumulate "small wins" while getting a feel for how to leverage AI, and gradually make your AI utilization goals more concrete.
+This approach strongly resonates with my own experience.

-Another point that struck me was that many cases of failed adoption are not due to technical issues, but to the problem of "nobody uses it."
-Integrating agents into users' daily workflows, making it possible to call agents from familiar UIs like Slack or email — it's truly sad when something you put effort into building goes unused...!
+And another thing that struck me was that many cases of failed adoption are not due to technical challenges, but rather the problem that "nobody uses it."
+Embedding it in users' daily workflows, making it possible to invoke the agent from within Slack, email, and other familiar UI surfaces — it would truly be a shame if something you put effort into building went unused...!

 Who This Book Is Recommended For